bdoniger/uncertaintyPractice/README.md

 # uncertaintyPractice
-Practicing for DS 5030 Understanding Uncertainty
+Practicing with git for DS 5030 Understanding Uncertainty